Dear Members,

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-During the financial year 2023-24, the Board of Directors of the Company was not duly constituted the optimum balance of Executive Directors, Non-Executive Directors, and Independent Directors was not maintained due to the vacancy in the position of one Independent Director.
+During the financial year 2024-25, the Board of Directors of the Company was not duly constituted the optimum balance of Executive Directors, Non-Executive Directors, and Independent Directors was not maintained due to the vacancy in the position of one Independent Director till July 31, 2024.
+From 1 August, 2024, The Board of Directors of the company is duly constituted.
 All the Directors show active participation at the board and committee meetings, which enhances the transparency and adds value to their decision making.
 The Board of the Company is headed by an Non-Executive Chairperson.
 Chairperson takes the strategic decisions, frames the policy guidelines and extends wholehearted support to Executive Directors, business heads and associates.
-The Composition of board of the company as on March 31, 2024 was as follows:-
+The Composition of board and KMPs of the company as on March 31, 2025 was as follows:-

 RETIREMENT BY ROTATION